Introduction

 The emotional costs embedded in these numbers are profound.
 For many women, debt is not just a financial burden.
 It can feel like a personal failure, especially when cultural messages suggest that better discipline alone should solve every financial problem.

-This emotional dimension helps explain the silence explored in Article #77 – Why Talking About Credit Card Debt Empowers Women to Break the Cycle.
-What data describes as persistent balances often manifests as sleepless nights, delayed healthcare, postponed education goals, or fear of talking to a partner.
+What data describes as persistent balances can appear in daily life as sleepless nights, delayed healthcare, postponed education goals, or fear of talking to a partner.

 By translating statistics into lived experience, we see the emotional gravity behind the economic data.